The Law of Cosines - practice problems - page 2 of 5

 The playground has a trapezoid shape, and the parallel sides have a length of 36 m and 21 m.
 The remaining two sides are 14 m long and 16 m long.
 Find the size of the inner trapezoid angles.

-- Piece of a wire
+- Measurements of a triangle

 Do you have homework that you need help solving?
 Ask a question, and we will try to solve it.
+Solving math problems.